 This post may contain affiliate links.
 Migraine Strong, as an Amazon Affiliate, makes a small percentage from qualified sales made through affiliate links at no cost to you.

-Nausea, that awful uneasiness you feel in your tummy is certainly one of the most uncomfortable symptoms that often tags along with the intense pain associated with migraine attacks.
-It can occur quickly when you’re feeling the sudden dizziness of vestibular migraine attacks as well.
-Nausea begins in the brain, stimulates our nervous system and causes our stomach muscles to dysfunction resulting in nausea.
-We’ll do anything to make it go away right?
+Nausea and vomiting have to be some of the most uncomfortable and debilitating symptoms that come with the intense pain of a migraine attack.
+While it usually ends in stage three, nausea can occur in any of the four stages of migraine.
+Researchers think nausea begins in the brain, stimulates our nervous system and causes our digestive process to dysfunction resulting in nausea.
+We’ll do anything to find migraine nausea relief, right?
 For the best success, you’ll want to treat it early, at the very first twinge of symptoms.
-Read on for a list of 15 nausea relief tips to help you manage this hideous symptom so you begin to feel more comfortable in no time.
+Read on for 15 migraine nausea relief tips to help you manage this hideous symptom so you begin to feel more comfortable in no time.
 You will also learn why throwing up relieves migraine attacks for many of us.
 But let’s hope we can quell that icky feeling as soon as you notice it.

 ** While Migraine Strong writes about the latest in migraine treatments, this is not medical advice.
 We are patient educators and all information you read should be discussed with your doctor.